ComPlat/ChemistryKnowledgeBase/doc/ChemExtension.md

 ### Classes
 * *ChemForm*: Represents a chemical formula in a wiki page.
 * *ChemFormParser*: Parses chemical formulas from wiki text and returns a list of *ChemForm* instances.
+Parsing happens during article save operation.

 ### Repository
-Chemical formulas requires some extra data in database.
+Chemical formulas requires some additional data in database.
 The following tables are used therefore:
 * *chem_form*: Stores the chemFormId (primary key), the molecule key and the image data
     * *id*: chemFormId (cf. Terms)
     * *molecule_key*: Molecule key (cf. Terms)
     * *img_data*: SVG-image as base64-encoded

 * *chem_form_index*: It contains the information where a particular molecule appears in the wiki (effectively an index for molecules).
     * *id*: primary key
     * *page_id*: Wiki-ID of page a molecule appears on
     * *chem_form_id*: ID of molecule